-What Is the GDP — and What Does It Have to Do With You?
+What Is the GDP — and What Do You Need To Know About It?

 Gross domestic product, or GDP, represents the total value of all goods and services produced within a country during one year.
 Depending on the report, one year can be either one fiscal year or one calendar year.
 In some cases, these reports might be produced on a quarterly basis, such as the annualized quarterly GDP reports produced by the Bureau of Economic Analysis.

 Find Out: What Does the Fed Do, Anyway?

 Related: National Debt and Deficit — How Does It Affect Me?